 By varying the amount of chemical applied, you can get different depths of peel while using the same chemical agent.
 A deep peel results in the regeneration of collagen, the protein that is a major component in the body’s connective tissue.
 A superficial peel can achieve good results with repeated applications.
 Talk to your doctor about what peel would work best for you.

 About the Procedure

-While it may sound like a facial, a “deep” chemical peel is actually a surgical procedure using potent chemicals such as glycolic acid, lactic acid, trichloroacetic acid, phenol, and resorcinol.
+While it may sound like a facial, a “deep” chemical peel is actually a surgical procedure using potent chemicals such as glycolic acid, lactic acid, trichloroacetic acid, phenol croton oil, and resorcinol.
 An acid solution is applied to the skin, which dissolves the outer layers and regenerates collagen in the underlying skin.

 The production of collagen decreases with age and results in skin that is both less resilient and less healthy looking.
 Sun and ultraviolet rays also play a major role in the decreased collagen production.
 A chemical peel is a proven method to increase collagen production.

 A deep peel may be performed in an outpatient surgery setting.
 However, because it is difficult to see and care for yourself during the subsequent 48-hour period, nursing care is usually helpful.

 A full-face, deep chemical peel requires preoperative medication, usually Valium and an analgesic given intravenously.
 The intravenous line stays open during the procedure in the event more medication is needed.
 You will be monitored with an EKG during a deep chemical peel.